 Introduction

 Jada keeps 175 hair beads as part of her personal collection.
-Hair beads have been a significant cultural and stylistic element for centuries, used across various communities to express identity, creativity, and heritage.
+Still, hair beads have been a significant cultural and stylistic element for centuries, used across various communities to express identity, creativity, and heritage.
 Whether for fashion, tradition, or personal significance, collecting hair beads can become a meaningful hobby.
 In this article, we'll explore the world of hair bead collecting, its cultural importance, how to organize and care for a collection, and why someone like Jada might cherish her 175 beads.

 Detailed Explanation

 Collecting hair beads can be a way to preserve cultural traditions.
+Over time, the practice has evolved into a global fashion trend, embraced by people of all backgrounds.
 In African, Indigenous, and Caribbean cultures, hair beading has historical roots tied to identity, status, and community belonging.
-Over time, the practice has evolved into a global fashion trend, embraced by people of all backgrounds.
 Jada's collection might include beads from different regions, each with its own story or significance, making her collection a tapestry of cultural narratives.

 Step-by-Step or Concept Breakdown